baileywickham/imagerec-ml/README.md

 This project will take images and check if they are Andy or not Andy.
 The goal of this is to start to understand how tensorflow works, and build a basic image recognition program.
 We will then add a server component where you can upload an image.

+Moved to andistar12's account under a different name

 ## Getting Started

 Install Pipenv, its magic.
 Other than that use linux.